CJL1nk/Programming-for-Beginners/README.md

 ---**What are these?
 (Also ordered)**---
 * File importing lets you use functions written in other files.
 This is very helpful for organizing your code.
 * File reading allows us to read data from a file for our program to use, and file writing allows us to write data.
 This is incredibly useful for things like game save files or storing other data we might want to save across sessions.
+* Python provides us with lots of different functions to manipulate, cut, concatenate, edit, and reads strings.
+These are incredibly useful to learn earlier on.
 * Error handling is how we deal with errors that might happen in our code.
 An example of this is someone typing in some bogus into our menu like "rgtsrgsdf" when the options are numbers from 1-5.
 We need to be able to handle this and tell them it's an invalid option, or deal with it and move on with some default value instead of our program just crashing.
 * Edge cases are odd, out of the ordinary values our program might receive from the user or anywhere else that might be returning some value.
 For example, we have a program that asks us to enter 2 numbers to determine which one is greater.
 What happens if they're the same number?
 What happens if one of them is extremely huge, or extremely small?
 What happens if somehow the user enters a null value?
 * The command line is your little terminal where you type in commands.
 This is arguably one of the most important things to learn early because you don't wanna be stuck as what I like to call a "clicker."